wiredfoxterrier/wiredfoxterrier/README.md

 ### Hello everyone, My name is Ansh Sharma.
-I am a first year CS student.
+I am a second year CS student.
 I have always had a keen interest in Computers.
-I know how to program in Java, Python and I am learning C. I use a Macbook for coding and know the basic commands of the Terminal Window.
-I would like to get a better knowledge of Linux and Unix-like operating systems.
-I am currently working on a side project to get a better understanding of NNs and CNNs (in Machine Learning).
-I am a huge fan of Apple and would want to become an Apple Developer in the future.
+I know how to program in Java, Python and I am learning C.
 <p align = "center"><img src = "https://media.giphy.com/media/RbDKaczqWovIugyJmW/giphy.gif" width = 30%></p>

 ### You can connect with me on :